pebgroup/Global-plant-diversity/README.md

 ## About

-Using the World Checklist of Vascular Plants (WCVP, [1]) taxonomy and distribution data, and phylogeny [2] to spatially analyze environmental (climate, soil, topography) and evolutionary (diversification rates) drivers of global plant diversity (species richness) patterns.

-[1] WCVP, World Checklist of Vascular Plants, version 2.0.
-Facilitated by the Royal Botanic Gardens, Kew (2021) (Retrieved 21 June 2020)

-[2] S. A. Smith, J. W. Brown, Constructing a broadly inclusive seed plant phylogeny.
-Am.
-J. Bot.
-105, 302–314 (2018)
+We integrate a recent compilation of global species richness on the botanical country level with novel estimates of diversification rate and environmental variables, to analyse how their interaction shapes today’s global species richness distribution.
+All scripts to run this analysis are stored in this repository.

 ## Scripts

-All scripts are stored in *publish_scripts* folder.
-To go through the analysis step by step, open *master_analysis.R*, which sources all other scripts required to repeat analysis.
+Scripts are stored in *scripts* folder and accessed through *master_analysis.R*, which sources all other scripts.
 The header in the master script contains system requirements and execution time information.

 Script                          | Job
 --------------------------------|--------------------------------------------------------------------------